 Plans were in place to overhaul the locomotive at that time.

 As a result of the locomotive failing in July 2017 it was taken out of service and the boiler was lifted off in October 2017.
 As the boiler certificate was due to expire in 2020 it was decided to do all the work required to get a new ten year boiler certificate.
-As a result the locomotive is not expected to return to traffic until the summer of 2020 at the earliest.
+As a result the locomotive was not expected to return to traffic until the summer of 2020 at the earliest.

 |Home Base||Current Status||Owner|